Hierarchy

 Note

-If you neither fill in the label nor choose an item set, the grouping will appear in the tree as "[Untitled]".
+If you neither fill in the grouping label nor choose an item set, the grouping will appear in the tree as "[Untitled]".
 We recommend you employ at least one of the two options.

 Then, drag and drop your groupings into your desired order or tree structure.
 Groupings can be dragged to become children of other groupings, or ordered to be siblings of each other.
 When a grouping is being dragged, look for small arrows that indicate where to drop it - to be a sibling of another grouping (an arrow underneath), or to be a child of the grouping (an arrow in the center).